AliRezaJoodi/AliRezaJoodi/Portfolio/DirgodazAmol_PhaseDimmer_1Phase_BasedOnMCU.md

 - SCR Gate Driver (2x)
 - 2-Layer PCB

-Note: It's need to external Thyristor or Triac.
+Note: It need to external Thyristor or Triac.

 Usable for:
 - 1-Phase Full Wave Rectifier with Half Controlled